 - (3) A notice under subsection (2) must- - (a) state that the concurrent development application- - (i) is a concurrent development application; and - (ii) cannot be finalised until the concurrent process is complete; and - (b) state the concurrent consultation period for the concurrent development application; and - (c) state that if the concurrent document relating to the application is refused, rejected or withdrawn, the application is taken to have been refused; and - (d) include an electronic link to each concurrent document for the concurrent development application on the authority website.

-Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au completed concurrent process-see section 162 (7).
+completed concurrent process-see section 162 (7).

 publicly notified, for a concurrent document, means-